Health Insurance Exchanges Explained

 Whether you use HealthCare.gov or a state exchange, enrolling for a plan is fairly straightforward.
 You'll shop for a plan, make your choice and fill out an application all from the health insurance exchange.

 First, you'll enter information about yourself, including your ZIP code.
 You may also be asked about your income and family size.
-You don't have to enter this information, but it helps you get more accurate quotes and checks your eligibility for discounts.
-You also can put in your doctors and your prescriptions to see how various plans cover them.
+You don't have to enter this info, but it helps you get more accurate quotes and checks your eligibility for discounts.
+You also can put in your doctors and your prescriptions to see how plans cover them.

 Next, you'll see a list of the plans in your area.
 Depending on the site, you can filter the list by insurance company, plan type, cost and other key factors.
 To help narrow your choices even further, you can select multiple plans for a side-by-side comparison.